Flight Time From Toronto to Vancouver (How Long Is the Flight?)

 Do westbound flights take longer than eastbound flights?

-Generally, yes.
-Flights from Toronto to Vancouver often take slightly longer due to prevailing winds.
+Yes, generally flights from Toronto to Vancouver take slightly longer due to prevailing winds.

 What is the time difference between Toronto and Vancouver?